ibivu/MA-PRALINE/README.md

 `python setup.py install`

-A version will be uploaded to PyPI in the near future, which should make MA-PRALINE installable with:
+MA-PRALINE is also available on PyPI.
+You can install it with the following command:

-`pip install mapraline`
+`pip install ma-praline`

 # Extras